JRW-lab/JRW-lab.github.io/_posts/2025-07-24-triorthogonal-oddm.markdown

 However, in using a data grid in the delay-Doppler domain, itself a finer-resolution time-frequency domain, the space used for data transission goes underutilized.
 If one were to sequentially send ODDM data frames, this multiplies the total time-domain duration by the number of data frames, but there is no immediately apparent analog to extending the total frequency-domain bandwidth.
 Of course, this could be achieved by simply shifting the frequency of each data frame, but this could only be achieved by implementing as many transmitters as frequency-levels you required.
 A desirable system is one that fully takes advantage of time, frequency, delay and Doppler domains while doing so on a single transmitter, to allow for mass implementation.

 Tri-orthogonal delay-Doppler multiplexing, or TODDM, is a modulation scheme designed to be such a system.
 By encoding delay, Doppler and frequency diversity in the pulse shaping level, a TODDM system can fully utilize all four domains as needed, given the constraints of the working environment.
-Below, Figure 3 displays all possible configurations of M subcarriers, N time symbols and U frequncy levels for a 2048-symbol time-frame (M×N×U=2048).
-For every level of N (holding frame time duration constant), there exists a combination of M and U that gives the lowest bit error rate at high signal-to-noise ratios.
+Below, Figure 3 shows all possible configurations of M subcarriers, N time symbols and U frequncy levels for a 2048-symbol time-frame (M×N×U=2048).
+For every level of N (holding frame time duration constant), there exists a combination of M and U that gives the lowest bit error rate (BER) at high signal-to-noise ratios.

 <div style="text-align: center; margin: 2em 0;">
   <img src="/assets/images/toddm.png" alt="TODDM Decision Hexgrid" style="max-width: 100%; height: auto;">
-  <p style="font-style: italic; margin-top: 0.5em;">Figure 3: Hexgrid displaying possible configurations of 2048 symbols per time-frame.</p>
+  <p style="font-style: italic; margin-top: 0.5em;">Figure 3: Hexgrid of BER for possible configurations, 2048 symbols per time-frame.</p>
 </div>

 To learn more, visit our GitHub project page above to simulate it for yourself and better understand its strengths and weaknesses over OTFS and traditional ODDM.